-Workload for the course will consist in reading about 30 pages per week and in 1 or 2 mini-exams (take-home exams).
+Workload for the course will consist in reading about 30 pages per week, occasional team presentations and in 1 or 2 mini-exams (take-home exams).

 Question/Comments

 Students can contact the instructor at the end of the classes or by email (details will be given during the class).